jmarckel/get-er-done/README.md

 <span id="api-stack"></span>
 ### GetErDone API Stack<a href="#geterdone-api-stack" class="headerlink" title="Permalink to this headline">¶</a>

-**GetErDone-API** is a ReST API served on Apache2 with WSGI to a Python Flask application using authentication and authorization services provided by Auth0 ...
+**GetErDone-API** is a REST API served on Apache2 with WSGI to a Python Flask application using authentication and authorization services provided by Auth0 ...

 <span id="document-api-storage"></span>
 <span id="api-storage"></span>